-Late today, the Department of Defense announced the death of a Kansas Soldier who died while supporting Operation Inherent Resolve.
+Yesterday, the Department of Defense announced the death of a Special Forces soldier who was supporting Operation Freedom’s Sentinel in Afghanistan.

 Staff Sgt.
 Joshua Z. Beale, 32, of Carrollton, Virginia, died Jan.
 22, 2019, as a result of injuries sustained from enemy small arms fire during combat operations in Tarin Kowt, Uruzgan Province, Afghanistan.

 SSG Beale was assigned to 1st Battalion, 3rd Special Forces Group (Airborne), Fort Bragg, North Carolina.
 He was posthumously awarded the Bronze Star Medal, Purple Heart, and the Meritorious Service Medal.
 He was also posthumously promoted to Sgt.
 1st Class.
 He leaves behind a wife and two children.